Shabdle to Tamil Aadal: New-age creators add desi flair to Wordle

 In a separate chat, the creators of Shobdle, the Bengali Wordle, echoed this interest of putting quality language projects online—of course, they’d have a lot more players to work with.
 Combining India, Bangladesh and the diaspora, Bengali has over 200 million speakers worldwide.

-Shobdle (‘shobdo’ meaning ‘word’) was developed by Dhaka tech company Devs Core for International Mother Language Day (21 February).
-Also known as Shahid Dibosh, it’s an important holiday in Bangladesh to remember those martyred for the Bengali language movement.
+Shobdle (‘shobdo’ meaning ‘word’) was developed by Dhaka tech company Devs Core for International Mother Language Day (February 21).
+Also known as Shahid Dibosh, it’s an important holiday there to remember those martyred for the Bengali language movement.
 But despite launching with this patriotic connection, Shobdle got more attention from West Bengal than it did in Bangladesh.

 Devs Core isn’t sure how this happened, but they’re glad for the support from Indians—and the growing pile of suggestions and bug reports, which has prompted them to work on a version 2.
 It could become an engaging learning tool, says CMO Md Tahseen Quayum, but the lack of digital resources on Bengali is a problem.
 “Given Bangla’s huge corpus of words, we often get reports that a legitimate word is rejected in the game.
 The dictionary we used just did not have these…there is still a great deal to be done for Bengali’s digital infrastructure.”